Ghazvinie/custom-speechkit-audio-player/player-attempts/3/README.md

 # Creating a custom audio player using the SpeechKit Player SDK

 SpeechKit offers a [JavaScript Player SDK](https://docs.speechkit.io/player/js-player-and-sdk) that can be used to create custom audio players for your audio projects.
-This repository provides a simple example built using ReactJS.
+This repository provides an example built using ReactJS.

+A key feature of creating a custom player is the ability to create extra features, for example, to increase user engagement.

-It also provides an example of how the audio player can be customised to increase user engagement by enticing them to subscribe - the player is displayed, but will only work if the user has a valid subscription, if not, a dropdown prompts them to do so.
+As shown here this can be achieved by displaying the player to the user, but only making it usable to those with a subscription.
+If they are not subscribed a drop down box entices them to do so.

 <p align="center">
   <img src="./assets/dropdown.gif">